-My debut novel, Sand Dollar: A Story of Undying Love, reflects over forty years of personal life experiences.
-It has won numerous awards, including being a winner in the Beverly Hills Book Awards, a finalist in the International Book Awards, a finalist in the ForeWord Firsts debut literary competition for first-time authors, and a current finalist for ForeWord Reviews Book Of The Year Award.
-Sand Dollar was also on the cover of Publishers Weekly(March 25, 2013 issue).
-With a rating of 4.6 stars on Amazon, the book has been getting rave reviews, many of which compare me to my favorite author, Nicholas Sparks.
-Whether or not I ever achieve that kind of success, touching the lives of others through my writing has been the single most gratifying thing I’ve ever done in my life.
+Sebastian Cole’s debut novel, Sand Dollar: A Story of Undying Love, was emotionally inspired by his own personal life experiences.
+Sand Dollar has won numerous awards, including being a winner of the Beverly Hills Book Award, a bronze winner of ForeWord Reviews Book Of The Year Award, a silver winner of the Feathered Quill Book Award, a finalist in the USA Best Book Awards, a finalist in the International Book Awards, and a finalist in ForeWord Firsts debut literary competition for first-time authors.
+The book has received rave reviews, many of which compare Cole to his favorite author, Nicholas Sparks, whom Cole cites as his inspiration for becoming an author.
+Whether or not he ever achieves that kind of success, touching the lives of others through his writing has been the single most gratifying thing he has ever done.

 After working in corporate America for twenty years, I decided to take a leap of faith and leave my family’s business, choosing a path that I’d hoped would lead to happiness and personal fulfillment.
 In pursuit of my dreams, my direction was always crystal clear to me even though the destination remained a mystery… until now.
 This requires a special kind of faith and determination — the kind that requires you to believe with all your heart and soul that you’re doing the right thing, and that you can achieve anything you set your mind to, so long as you give it your all and don’t give up.
 When obstacles get in the way — and they always will — you find a way to overcome them, one way or another.
 And if your path should turn out not to be the right one, then that’s okay, because you know that every path always leads to yet another.
 And it’s at this juncture where I find myself standing now, an author having written and published my first novel, Sand Dollar: A Story of Undying Love.
 Although I can’t see what lies ahead on this journey, I know one thing for sure: when I look behind, I see the things that I’ve accomplished, and I smile with pride.